This is the most complete guide to Uber car accident claims and settlements online.

 They claimed that the losses are either permanent or continuing and that they will suffer the losses in the future.

-Wife Had Brain Injury and 4 Neurosurgeries; Husband Had Surgery to Fix Broken Leg
+Wife Had Brain Injury and 4 Neurosurgeries (Husband Had Surgery on Broken Leg)

 Mrs. Day claimed that she had traumatic brain injury.

 Richard Day suffered a fractured leg.

 According to the Uber passengers’ lawyer, during the deposition, he said that the male passenger also was diagnosed with a concussion with loss of consciousness.

 GEICO Paid PIP Benefits for Uber Driver’s Hospital Treatment

 GEICO would have paid these PIP benefits above any PIP deductible with GEICO that the Uber driver had.

 Here is a portion of the deposition (testimony) transcript where the Uber driver talks about the coverage that GEICO gave her.

 Uber and James River Settle the Case with the Uber Passengers